micheleavella/game_theory_project/README.md

 # Game Theory Progect
-Project for Game Theory course.
+### Project for Game Theory course.
 We are using GT tequinques for controlling multiple robots.
+Trying to implementing NE with multiple players.

-Elena Leonelli, Michele Avella
+Michele Avella